Agriculture in the United Kingdom: Arable farming

 Arable farming is the production of crops.
 Crop growth is affected by light, soil, nutrients, water, air, and climate.
 Crops commonly grown in the United Kingdom include cereals, chiefly wheat, oats and barley; root vegetables, chiefly potatoes and sugar beet; pulse crops such as beans or peas; forage crops such as cabbages, vetches, rape and kale; fruit, particularly apples and pears; and hay for animal feed.
-From 1992 until 2004, or 2006 for organic farms, there were subsidies for not growing any crops at all.
-This was called set-aside and resulted from EEC farming policies.
-From 2007 onwards, set aside subsidies in the UK were withdrawn.

 Seeds may be sown in spring, summer or autumn.
 Spring-sown crops are vulnerable to drought in May or June.
 Autumn sowing is usually restricted to frost-hardy types of bean, vetch, or cereal such as winter wheat.
 Traditional sowing techniques include broadcasting, dibbling, drilling, and ploughing in.
 Drilling is normally the most economical technique where conditions are dry enough.

 Climate change will have positive impacts on crop production in Ireland.
 The combined effects of higher CO_{2} concentration, warmer spring/summer temperatures and lengthened growing season will all be beneficial to certain types of crop production, specifically grains and barley and detrimental to other crops, such as potatoes.